Willo80/my-terminal-assignment/README.md

 - Approval for app receieved from the a CoderAcademy educator.
 - Researched some diabetes websites and the apple iphone app store for some ideas and educational information.
-- Set up my Trello board and added some content, ie. design flowchart and outcomes.
+- Set up my Trello board [Access it here](https://trello.com/invite/b/xYGLG3I0/ATTIf5b890746903b998e9fc6efbc5f7f5206CF52825/terminal-app-assignment) and added some content, ie. design flowchart and outcomes.
 - Started designing the app flowchart, this changed along the way as some things/features became more obvious, for a logical working flow.
 - Began writing the code and this also changed with the flowchart evolving, and particulary when it came to ensuring that the code was DRY.